-Under our annual cash incentive plan, each Named Executive Officer was eligible to receive a performance bonus based on a specified percentage of eligible earnings, which is defined as eligible W-2 earnings received during the 2018 calendar year (i.e., base salary, including regular, holiday, vacation and sick pay, but excluding bonus payments).
-Bonus payouts in 2018, except for Mr. Werth, were based entirely on non-GAAP operating income after bonus and excluding any charges or income not related to the operating income after bonus and excluding any charges or income not related to the Operating income after bonus and excluding any charges or income not related to the operating performance of the Company's Light and Motion Division.
+For 2019, the Compensation Committee did not make any changes to our annual cash incentive program compared to 2018.
+Under our annual cash incentive plan, each Named Executive Officer was eligible to receive a performance bonus based on a specified percentage of eligible earnings, which is defined as eligible W-2 earnings received during the 2019 calendar year (i.e., base salary, including regular, holiday, vacation and sick pay, but excluding bonus payments).
+Bonus payouts in 2019 were based entirely on non-GAAP operating income after bonus and excluding any charges or income not related to the operating performance of the Company.

-In 2018, payouts under the annual cash incentive plan were determined by multiplying a Named Executive Officer's "Target Bonus Amount" by the Company's percentage achievement of the financial performance objective, each as discussed below.
-Target Bonus Amount is the amount determined by multiplying each Named Executive Officer's eligible earnings in 2018 by the Target Bonus percentages determined by our Compensation Committee each year.
-When our Compensation Committee set 2018 annual executive compensation in early 2018, it did not approve any increases to Target Bonus percentages for our Named Executive Officers except for Mr. Colella.
-The Compensation Committee increased Mr. Colella's Target Bonus percentage by 15 percentage points after reviewing the compensation data collected from our peer group and considering the strong financial performance of the Company under Mr. Colella's leadership, including the integration of the Newport acquisition as well as the Company's achievement of other strategic initiatives.
+In 2019, payouts under the annual cash incentive plan were determined by multiplying a Named Executive Officer's "Target Bonus Amount" by the Company's percentage achievement of the financial performance objective, each as discussed below.
+Target Bonus Amount is the amount determined by multiplying each Named Executive Officer's eligible earnings in 2019 by the Target Bonus Percentages determined by our Compensation Committee each year.
+When our Compensation Committee set 2019 annual executive compensation in early 2019, it did not approve any changes to Target Bonus Percentages for our Named Executive Officers compared to 2018.